mb0/xelf-old/DESIGN.md

 Types, functions and forms do implement the main literal interface and can be used as literals in some cases.
-This also simplifies the already heavy resolution API, as a successful resolution will always return a valid literal, an alleviates another check after each resolution step.
+This also simplifies the already heavy resolution API, as a successful resolution will always return a valid literal, and alleviates another check after each resolution step.

 All literals except booleans are parsed as the base types any, num, char, list and dict.
 The literals are usually converted to a specific type inferred from the expression context.